Carlos Polk

-Carlos Devonn Polk (born February 22, 1977) is an American football coach and former linebacker who is the assistant special teams coach for the Chicago Bears of the National Football League (NFL).
-He previously served as an assistant coach for the Jacksonville Jaguars, Dallas Cowboys, Tampa Bay Buccaneers, San Diego Chargers and Grossmont College.
+Carlos Devonn Polk (born February 22, 1977) is an American football coach and former linebacker who is the assistant special teams coach for the Dallas Cowboys of the National Football League (NFL).
+He previously served as an assistant coach for the Jacksonville Jaguars, Chicago Bears, Tampa Bay Buccaneers, San Diego Chargers, and Grossmont College.

-Polk played college football at the University of Nebraska and was drafted by the San Diego Chargers in the fourth round of the 2001 NFL Draft.
+Polk played college football for the Nebraska Cornhuskers and was selected by the San Diego Chargers in the fourth round of the 2001 NFL draft.
 He played for 8 seasons in the NFL with the Chargers and Dallas Cowboys.

-Early years
+Early life

 Polk attended Guilford High School in Rockford, Illinois, where he was a standout linebacker for the Vikings football team.
 As a senior, he recorded 152 tackles, 13 quarterback sacks, 3 fumble recoveries, 3 blocked kicks and one interception.

 He finished as one of the all-time leading tacklers in the state of Illinois high school history, with 453 career tackles, while also tallying 10 fumble recoveries, 7 blocked kicks, 5 interceptions and 30 tackles for loss.
 He received All-conference (three times), All-state, USA Today All-American and Northern Illinois Conference-9 Defensive Player of Year honors.
 He also practiced basketball.

 Playing career

 College

-Polk accepted a football scholarship from the University of Nebraska.
-As a redshirt freshman, he was a part of a team that won the 1997 National Championship.
+Polk accepted a football scholarship from the University of Nebraska–Lincoln.
+As a redshirt freshman, he was a part of a Cornhuskers team that won the 1997 national championship.
 He appeared in 12 games, posting 32 tackles (6 for loss) and one sack.

 As a sophomore, he appeared all 13 games, making 22 tackles (5 for loss), one pass defensed, 2 forced fumbles, one fumble recovery and one interception.

 As a junior, he became a starter at middle linebacker, registering 83 tackles (second on the team), 12 tackles for loss (second on the team), 6.5 sacks (second on the team) and 21 quarterback hurries (led the team).

 As a senior, he led the team with 90 tackles, while making 9 tackles for loss, 13 quarterback hurries (second on the team), one interception and 5 passes defensed.
 He finished his college career with 227 tackles (14th all-time in school history), 32 tackles for loss (9th all-time in school history) and 10 sacks.

 In 2010, he was inducted into the Nebraska Football Hall of Fame.